REconnect Community Initiative Funding Grant

 Overview

-The impacts of Covid 19 have weakened social ties in our communities, and many people and families are now more isolated.
-This has led to worsening mental health, like depression and anxiety, and in some cases stress and family breakdown.
+Over the last few years, many communities have experienced weakened community ties; Red Deer is one of these many communities, and many people and families are feeling isolated.
+This leads to worsening mental health, like depression and anxiety, and in some cases stress and family breakdown.

-As part of FCSS Red Deer and District’s Emergent Funding Stream, the REconnect Community Initiative will support projects that reach out and build social connections between people, and stronger, more resilient communities.
+As part of FCSS Red Deer and District’s Emergent Funding Stream, the REconnect Community Initiative supports projects that reach out and build social connections between people, and stronger, more resilient communities.
 The focus is especially to reach those who are isolated, and to build new relationships between people.

-To begin the recovery, we are offering a 6 week Community Leadership Program to support community members building stronger neighbourhoods.
+To aid the recovery, we are offering a six-week Community Leadership Program to support community members building stronger neighbourhoods.
 The program will also include a community-led project to engage or re-engage community to learn their strengths, to mobilize people around common interests, and to take action together.

 Community Leadership Learning